core-wg/oscore/draft-ietf-core-object-security.md

 # Processing {#processing}

 This section describes the OSCOAP message processing.
-An illustration of the nonce generation used in the processing is given in {{nonce-generation}}.

 ## Protecting the Request {#prot-req}